cedadev/stac-generator/docs/source/asset_scanner/index.rst

 =======

 Plugins are used to add modular components and allow extension of the base capabilities to fit your needs.
-The Asset Scanner holds the Input/Output plugins as well as filters to modify these plugins.
+The Asset Scanner holds the Input/Output plugins, filters to modify these plugins and "processors" which are used to extract values from the files.

+The processors are used to either extract content from the filename/path, headers or third-party sources.

 .. toctree::